Take a look at the short film above to show what we do at Wild Vision Forest School.

 Wild Vision Forest School

-At the start of the year, we set up Wild Vision Forest School, an exciting new pilot project, for children and young people who have a visual impairment.
-This was a unique, fully funded project and the first for the blind community in the south!
-Funding and was initially provided by East Sussex County Council's Hastings OA Enrichment and Re-engagement with Learning Fund.
+In January 2022, we set up Wild Vision Forest School, an exciting new project, for children and young people who have a visual impairment.
+This is a unique, fully funded project and the first for the blind community in the South!
+Initial funding for the pilot project was provided by East Sussex County Council's Hastings OA Enrichment and Re-engagement with Learning Fund.
+However, it is currently funded by the John Jackson Charita.

 Since the success of the project, we have extended the project to a monthly group and currently have funding for the next six months, thanks to the supportive funding from John Jackson Charitable Trust.